astoeckel/libfoxenmem/README.md

 **Return value:**<br/>
 Always returns true to facilitate chaining with other `fx_mem_*_size` functions.

+---

 ```C
 static inline bool fx_mem_update_size(uint32_t *size, uint32_t n_bytes);
 ```
 Function used internally to compute the total size of a data structure consisting of multiple substructure.
-Calling this function updates the size of the outer datastructure by adding a substructure of size n_bytes.
+Calling this function updates the size of the outer data structure by adding a substructure of size `n_bytes`.
 Assumes that the beginning of the substructure should be aligned.

 **Parameters:**<br/>